 Step #1: Create a Branded Hashtag for Instagram UGC

-The first step in curating your instagram feed with user generated content is to create branded hashtag.
+The first step in curating your Instagram feed with user-generated content is to create a branded hashtag.
 One notable example is buffer, the social media scheduling tool.
-They have created at buffer #BufferCommunity to showcase their users Characters and photographs around the globe.
-In buffer’s hashtag, the idea is not promotional or pushing a sale which makes it more intuitive and effective way to personalize your brand.
+They have created at buffer #BufferCommunity to showcase their user’s Characters and photographs around the globe.
+In the buffer’s hashtag, the idea is not promotional or pushing a sale which makes it more intuitive and effective way to personalize your brand.

 Step #2: Encourage Your Followers to Post with Your Hashtag